-Enrolled students who have been approved for disability services and would like to renew letter(s) of accommodation for the current or upcoming semester may fill out and submit the Request for Letter of Accommodation form.
-The completed form should be returned to Faye Hallford, in person, by fax (210) 486-9199 or by email.
+Enrolled students who have been approved for disability services and would like to renew letter(s) of accommodation for the current or upcoming semester may fill out and submit the Renewal Request for Letter of Accommodation form.
+The completed form should be returned to Faye Hallford, in person, by fax (210) 486-5401 (Option #7) or by email.

 Students must register early to ensure that their needs are met and accommodations are available by the time classes begin.

-In order to request testing accommodations on the Accuplacer, students need to:
+In order to request testing accommodations on the TSI Exam, students need to:

 Appointments can be made to accommodate evening and weekend students.

 - HS to college transition - shows the differences between high school and college in terms of disabilities and services available.